mymonero/mymonero-app-js/docs/WHY_NATIVE.md

 There were other limitations with the web wallet, such as the inability to use it behind Tor.
 In addition, as a downloaded web app, it was significantly limited by the facilities available in common browsers.
 For example, in the web wallet, users could only access one wallet at a time, had to log in with keys each time, and as a security precaution, were quickly logged off once they became idle.

-The native apps were conceived of in order to…
+The native apps were conceived of in order to:

 * solve the above security issues and feature limitations,

 * provide a solid foundation on which to build out and iterate upon a much more featureful experience, and to

-* open MyMonero up as a light wallet project for the community to not only use as a reference implementation, but which they can even contribute back to and have their own contributions shipped in the official version to be used by thousands of people.
+* open MyMonero up as a lightweight wallet project for the community to use as a reference implementation, and to contribute back to to have their own contributions shipped in the official version and used by thousands of people.